S1XTUS/DataScienceCapstone/README.md

 # FirstJupyterNotebook
-This contains my jupyter notebook for the coursera assignment.
+This contains my jupyter notebook for the coursera assignment named DataScienceEcosystem.